MarcoEterno/frameformer-architecture/README.md

 ## Self reflection and stream of consciousness

--TODO: use some material on theory of mind and ask GPT4 if something is relevant to build a machine that thinks
+-Note: This section should be expanded by taking inspiration from the theory of mind

 The agent will continuously reflect on its own thoughts and world model, in order to expand the knowledge of the world and of itself.